Maths Mastery Toolkit: A Practical Guide To Mastery Teaching And Learning

 With the 2014 new curriculum, this began to change.
 Increasingly children are required to reason, problem solve, and discuss methods.
 This is where teaching for mastery shines, which is partly why so many schools have begun to make the switch to a more asian-style Shanghai maths approach.

 Get the low down on why maths mastery is so effective and how you can use mastery techniques to develop fluency and reasoning across your school

 Why choose a maths mastery approach to learning?

-We’ve explored the benefits in our blog on the 6 top reasons that you should adopt maths mastery teaching KS2 or KS1 in your primary school
+We’ve explored the benefits in our blog on the 6 top reasons that you should adopt maths mastery in year 1 to year 6.

 There is a degree of pedagogical expertise needed to make mastery work in any school.
 Investing in this means investing in staff CPD, which will inevitably enhance subject knowledge.